Full-spectrum photography: Basics

-It is important to note that while the converted camera sensor is capable of recording in both the ultraviolet and infrared region, when mixed light hits the sensor it will be the longer infrared waves that will predominate in the recording.
+While the converted camera sensor is capable of recording in both the ultraviolet and infrared region, when mixed light hits the sensor it will be the longer infrared waves that will predominate in the recording.
 Little or no shortwave ultraviolet light may be recorded unless selective filtering is applied to cut some or all of the infrared light.
 The longwave infrared light may also wash out a considerable amount of the visible light in the blue and green areas in a full spectrum photograph.
 Similarly if infrared light is entirely blocked, the visible light can overwhelm the recording of the ultraviolet light.
 So there is no truly full-spectrum photograph that can be made.

 Full-spectrum photography achieves various effects and surrealistic colors from the interaction of reflectivity (UV, visible, IR) of nature and man made materials and the specific spectral transmission of the red, green and blue filters on the camera.
 The addition of external filters will reduce and emphasize different interactions, yielding different effects.